mui/material-ui/docs/data/joy/components/table/table.md

 ### Hover

-To highlight a row on hover, set `hover` prop to true.
+To highlight a row of the table body when hover on it, set `hoverAxis` prop to true.

 {{"demo": "TableHover.js"}}